 The idea of a ‘bridge-builder’ politician we can do, and have done successfully before.
 But we lack the civic-mindedness of the Athenians.
 For better or worse we are more individualistic.
 The ancient world would find our attitude towards the state unfathomable.

 Unfathomable, yes, but their conception of rule, society, etc. was far more personal, far more uniform, and far more religious than ours.
 Ancient Persia could be an exception.
 The Roman Republic could also serve as an exception.
 They did integration and pluralism quite well until they ventured beyond Italy and the Alps and into the Mediterranean.
 It proved too much for them to swallow.
 Most Italians had similar cultures.
-But in North Africa, Spain, etc., . . . they were different.
+But in North Africa, Spain, etc., . . . they were different, and no one wanted to try integrating them into the Republic, and no one thought of not ruling over them in some way.
 This is another factor, I’m sure, in the collapse of the Republic.
 It may be that societies with higher ethnic diversity have a harder time with equality.
 If so, this makes America’s relative equality all the more impressive.*

 The trade-offs are huge.
-You can get more civic buy-in, in theory, in America, but you would probably have to sacrifice some sense of personal rights, and you would definitely have to ditch pluralism and open immigration.
+You can get more civic buy-in, in theory, in America, but you would probably have to sacrifice some sense of personal rights, and you would definitely have to ditch pluralism and relatively open immigration.
 The first is highly unlikely, the second probably impossible.
-Would you want to make these trades even if it was possible?
+Even if we could do those things, it is debatable that we should.

 Anyway, we can’t dismiss the rugged individualism out of our national DNA, nor should we want to.
 Solon could not dismiss arete.
 But . . . he found a way to work with it.